dib-lab/khmer-recipes/001-extract-reads-by-coverage/index.rst

 Recipe 1: Extract reads by coverage
 ###################################

+The below is a recipe for computing coverage spectra and slicing reads out of a data set based on their coverage, with no assembly required.

+Uses for extracting reads by coverage include isolating repeats or pulling out mitochondrial DNA.
+This approach won't work on digitally normalized reads, and is primarily intended for genomes and low-complexity metagenomes.
+For high-complexity metagenomes we recommend partitioning.

 Note: at the moment, the khmer script ``slice-reads-by-coverage`` is in the khmer repository under branch `feature/collect_reads
 <https://github.com/ged-lab/khmer/pull/583>`__.
 Once we've merged it